rayyamhk/64-bit/README.md

 decoder.pop(6); // 6
 ```

-#### decoder.from(base64, bits)
+#### decoder.from(base64)
-Loads a base64 encoded string to the decoder, and specifies the number of valid bits encoded in base64.
+Loads a base64 encoded string to the decoder, and replaces the existing one.

-*Remark:* Since base64 is a 6-bit encoding, if the number of bits encoded is not a multiple of 6, 0s are appended at the end of the bit stream.
+*Remark:* Since base64 is a 6-bit encoding, if the number of bits encoded is not a multiple of 6, 0s are padded at the end of the bit stream.
 It is very likely that the total bits you pushed is less than `base64.length * 6`.
-Therefore, you are suggested to specify the total number of valid bits encoded, otherwise you may pop unnecessary bits.
+Therefore, you are recommended to push a preserved bits to indicate the end of the stream, otherwise you may pop unnecessary bits.

 #### decoder.pop(k = 8)
 Extracts the next k bits and converts it to decimal, k should be at most 32.